RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis: Abstract

 \section{Abstract}

 Pose-guided person image synthesis task requires re-rendering a reference image, which should have a photorealistic appearance and flawless pose transfer.
 Since person images are highly structured, existing approaches require dense connections for complex deformations and occlusions because these are generally handled through multi-level warping and masking in latent space.
-But the feature maps generated by convolutional neural networks do not have equivariance, and hence even the multi-level warping does not have a perfect pose alignment.
+The feature maps generated by convolutional neural networks do not have equivariance, and hence multi-level warping is required to perform pose alignment.
 Inspired by the ability of the diffusion model to generate photorealistic images from the given conditional guidance, we propose recurrent pose alignment to provide pose-aligned texture features as conditional guidance.
-Moreover, we propose gradient guidance from pose interaction fields, which output the distance from the valid pose manifold given a target pose as input.
+Due to the leakage of the source pose in conditional guidance, we propose gradient guidance from pose interaction fields, which output the distance from the valid pose manifold given a predicted pose as input.
 This helps in learning plausible pose transfer trajectories that result in photorealism and undistorted texture details.
 Extensive results on two large-scale benchmarks and a user study demonstrate the ability of our proposed approach to generate photorealistic pose transfer under challenging scenarios.
-Additionally, we prove the efficiency of gradient guidance in pose-guided image generation on the HumanArt dataset with fine-tuned stable diffusion.
+Additionally, we demonstrate the efficiency of gradient guidance in pose-guided image generation on the HumanArt dataset with fine-tuned stable diffusion.